 Overview of Available Treatments:

 If you are suffering from pain with activity or at rest, I can help.
-I specialize in neuromuscular techniques of trigger point and neural reset therapy (NRT).
+I specialize in visceral manipulation and neuromuscular techniques of trigger point and neural reset therapy (NRT).
+Visceral manipulation is a gentle manual treatment approach that addresses tension in the soft tissue connections within and around our organs.
+I use it to address medical conditions and chronic pain.
+The results tend to be remarkably quick and long-lasting.
 Trigger point therapy is pressure on key points that unlock muscle tension.
 NRT is the use of gentle movements to unlock trigger points to unlock muscles.
-Often, neuromuscular therapy will relieve not just muscle pain but also pain that you did not think was muscular such as so-called carpal tunnel, headaches, or so-called plantar fascitis.
+Often, neuromuscular therapy will relieve not just muscle pain but also pain that you did not think was muscular such as headaches or plantar fascitis.
 Either of these therapies may be done with you fully clothed.

 For those who want to get involved in their own healing, I offer postural correction and may suggest a few stretches to do at home.
 If you want me to stretch you, I offer full-body stretching sessions: either western stretching or the original full-body stretching, called Thai massage.
 It’s like having yoga done to you.
 All these can be done fully clothed.

-Sometimes, relaxation is the relaxation is the goal.
-To give you the chance to unwind, I offer Swedish massage, myofascial therapy, reflexology, and reiki.
-Swedish massage is what people typically think of when they hear “massage”, myofascial therapy is very slow glides or joint movements, and reflexology is a way to stimulate health all over the body.
-Reiki is energy therapy using no pressure for spiritual and emotional health.
-For these therapies, you undress to your comfort level and are covered by a sheet.
+Sometimes, relaxation is the goal.
+To give you the chance to unwind, I offer Swedish massage, myofascial therapy, and reflexology.
+Swedish massage is what people typically think of when they hear “massage”, myofascial therapy is very slow glides or joint movements, and reflexology is a way to stimulate health all over the body through the feet and hands.

 - Swedish– this is massage as you see it portrayed on TV.
 Swedish may involve gliding strokes, kneading, rocking, or tapping.
 It can feel nurturing and take you into a state of deep relaxation, especially when combined with myofascial release and reflexology.
 Swedish can also be done with higher pressure, in which case it falls into the category of deep tissue.
 Although Swedish is often done with the client undressed under a sheet, it may also be done fully clothed.